MatthewYork/JSON-Webservice-Template/README.md

 MYJSONWebservice is meant to be a jumping-off point for the creation of your own, self-contained webservice interaction class.
 It is not meant to be a "drop-in" solution, so much as a guide and model for convenient and portable code.

-When creating your own method, add its declaration to the interface found in 'MYJSONWebservice.h' and implement it in 'MYJSONWebservice.m'.
+When creating your own method, add its declaration to the interface found in `MYJSONWebservice.h` and implement it in `MYJSONWebservice.m`.
 Add any new delegate callbacks to the delegate protocol definition.
 See below for an example

     @protocol WebserviceDelegate
     @optional